Sometimes benevolent, more often challenging, the Indian Ocean has buoyed me up, and taught me some key lessons.

 I could see a rather large yacht on the horizon.
 I’d heard that Roman Abramovich kept a boat in these waters.
 What chance that the boat was his?
 And would the owner of the Chelsea Football Club care enough to come to our rescue?
 Expedition leader Tim Toyne Sewell made a phone call.
 Minutes later, the yacht began steaming towards us.

-Limiting beliefs are dangerous because we don’t know we have them.
-They stop us asking for what we need.
-We worry that people will say no. But more often than not, they say yes.
+Limiting beliefs stop us asking for what we need.
+But more often than not, people say yes.

 Nelson Mandela Bay, South Africa